azizamirsaidova/nlp_language_models/README.md

-# nlp_language_models
+# Working with Language Models

-For this homework, we used Pytorch and NLTK libraries to build different neural network models for natural language processing using ```WikiText-2``` database.
+This repository uses Pytorch and NLTK libraries to build different neural network models for natural language processing using ```WikiText-2``` database.

 ## RNN